SparkConfOrg/website-backup/Pages/2-About.md

-## Spark Conference will offer unparalleled training for developers.
+## Spark Conference offers exceptional training and networking.

-Join us for the 2015 Spark Conference on Saturday, June 6, at the UNC Charlotte Center City campus in uptown Charlotte, NC.
-Connect with up to 600 members of the regional developer community.
-Thoughts will be sparked.
-Questions will be answered.
-And fun will be had.
+Join us for the 2016 Spark Conference on Friday, June 3rd and Saturday, June 4th, at the UNC Charlotte Center City campus in uptown Charlotte, NC.
+Connect with up to 600 members of the South Atlantic region developer community.
+The Spark Conference offers exceptional training and networking for technology enthusiasts and encourages student interest in STEM.
+Thoughts will be sparked, questions will be answered, and fun will be had by all.

 ### IMPORTANT DATES

-**April 12:** Call for Participation Ends
+**March:** Call for Participation

-**April 24:** Session Voting Ends
+**April:** Session Voting

-**April 30:** Session Selection Ends
+**April:** Session Selection

-**May 1-31:** Attendee Registration
+**May 13:** Sponsor Print Inclusion Deadline

-**June 6:** Spark Conference
+**June 3 &ndash; 4:** Spark Conference

 ---

 Sign up with your name and email address to receive conference news and updates.

-We greatly respect your privacy.
+We respect your privacy.
 We hate spam too!
-We will never ever share your email address with others.<br />
+We will never share your email address with others unless you explicitly give us permission.<br />
 [See past issues.](http://us10.campaign-archive2.com/home/?u=051cb2f32b102b62b336821d2&id=30b77efdea)